Stephen Graham Jones

 Stephen Graham Jones (born January 22, 1972) is an American author of experimental fiction, horror fiction, crime fiction, and science fiction.
-His works include the horror novels The Only Good Indians, My Heart Is a Chainsaw, and Night of the Mannequins.
+His works include the horror novels The Only Good Indians, My Heart Is a Chainsaw, and The Buffalo Hunter Hunter.

-Jones is the Ineva Baldwin Professor of English at the University of Colorado where he has been a faculty member since 2008.
+Jones is the Ineva Baldwin Professor of English at the University of Colorado Boulder where he has been a faculty member since 2008.

-Background
+Early life and education

 Stephen Graham Jones was born in Midland, Texas, on January 22, 1972, to Dennis Jones and Rebecca Graham.
 He is an enrolled member of the Blackfeet Tribe of the Blackfeet Indian Reservation of Montana.

 Jones's enthusiasm for reading began at the early age of 11; however, as a boy he had aspirations to be a farmer, never a teacher or a writer.
 After completing a semester of college, Jones decided to continue to pursue his degree while still having the intention to return to a manual labor job post-grad.

-Jones received his Bachelor of Arts in English and Philosophy from Texas Tech University in 1994, a Master of Arts in English from the University of North Texas in 1996, and his Ph.D. in 1998 from Florida State University.
+Jones received his Bachelor of Arts in English and Philosophy from Texas Tech University in 1994, a Master of Arts in English from the University of North Texas in 1996, and his PhD from Florida State University in 1998.

-After graduating with his Ph.D. in 1998, Jones worked in a warehouse in Texas until a back injury sentenced him to a desk job.
-Jones worked at the Texas Tech Library until going on to teach at Texas Tech University and the University of West Texas.
+After graduating with his PhD, Jones worked at a warehouse in Texas until a back injury sentenced him to a desk job.
+He worked at the Texas Tech Library until taking up teaching at Texas Tech University and the University of West Texas.